Changing your plan

 Last updated

 You can upgrade, downgrade, or cancel your ADO Pilot subscription at any time.
-Upgrades take effect immediately and reset your usage; downgrades take effect at the next billing date so you keep the plan you paid for; cancellations either end the subscription now or at the end of the current period.
+Upgrades and downgrades both take effect immediately — the new plan's included RCs, overage policy, and overage rate apply right away; cancellations either end the subscription now or at the end of the current period.

 Upgrading your plan